suvedha7/suvedha7/README.md

 # SUVEDHA PILLAI
 ## Hi there 👋
 I'm Suvedha Pillai, a passionate computer science student currently pursuing a bachelor's degree from Thakur College.
 I have a keen interest in problem-solving and enjoy diving into new technologies.
 I particularly love working on languages and crafting user interfaces.
 Currently, I'm diving deeper into React JS and appreciating its modularity and dynamic nature.
 I also have experience working with Wordpress and Figma.
 Lately, I've been focusing more on backend development for websites.
+Apart from my technical pursuits, I'm a sketcher and drawing enthusiast.

 - 🔭 I’m currently working on Backend developement
 - 🌱 I’m currently learning REACT JS and EXPRESS JS
 - 📫 How to reach me: devipillaikumar@gmail.com
 - 😄 Pronouns: She/her
+- ✍️🎨 My hobby is sketching and drawing (Check out my sketches on Instagram)

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=suvedha7&theme=darkhub" alt="suvedha7" /></a> </p>